On The Colorado

 • Note: The park service does not give reports on conditions at the Dirty Devil River Primitive Boat Ramp.

-• As of June 19, 2022 the remaining boat ramp slumped into the river, leaving a 10 foot escarpment of reservoir sediment.
+• As of June 19, 2022 the upstream ramp slumped into the river, leaving a 10-foot escarpment of reservoir sediment.
 The ramp has since been modified a bit downstream, which has some bedrock features for stability.
 Video. mov.

-• The Colorado River has removed about 40 feet of sediment since 2019 and this removal continues.
+• As of March 2023, the Colorado River has removed about 40 feet of sediment since 2019 and this rate of removal continues.
 We expect the ramp to be totally unusable by the summer of 2023, and it is also possible that this sediment removal may encounter bedrock features and create either a bedrock rapid or a bedrock waterfall.

 Citizen Monitoring @ Dirty Devil Take-out